 - First aid and sewing kit

 - Booster cables.
-I drained my car battery 4 times last year because I was charging phones and batteries.
+I drained my car battery 4 times a few years ago because I was charging phones and batteries.
 (And if it doesn’t happen to you, you can help someone like me!)

-I found if I stuck with that list, I wasn’t in need of too much more.
-The first year, I brought everything but kitchen sink.
+Really, stick to this list and you won’t be lacking for much.
+The first year, I brought everything but the kitchen sink.
 Without a campfire or picnic table, you pretty much have to get creative.
 Bring what you can.
 Remember you must be out of the campgrounds by noon on Monday.
 Follow these guidelines and you will be fine!

 Food Ideas for Boots and Hearts